khkong/PermissionUtils/README.md

 Get runtime permissions on Android quickly and easily.😎

 ## About Fork
 This is Android library for get runtime permissions quickly and easily.
-I forked in Kotlin to make it easier and faster to use.
+I hard forked in Kotlin to make it easier and faster to use.
 So I refactored and replaced it with simpler, more intuitive code.
 This code was forked in [Raphaelbussa's PermissionUtils](https://github.com/raphaelbussa/PermissionUtils), which helped to set up the concept and basic structure of the library.
 It does not provide all of the features provided by the original, and provides simpler functionality.

 ## How to
 To get a Git project into your build: